petermr/openVirus/README.md

 ### languages and countries

-COVID19 is a global emergency and it's critical that knowledge is gloabl, not centered on the North Antlantic regions.
+COVID19 is a global emergency and it's critical that knowledge is global, not centered on the North Atlantic regions.
 We want to see other languages and other nations involved.
 As a start we are developing a scraper for Latin American OpenAccess publications, initially the Redalyc server.

 ## tasks

 We will list tasks on [github.com/petermr/openVirus/issues](https://github.com/petermr/openVirus/issues).
 These are things we have to do including components, integration, bugs, tutorials, etc.
 There may soon be a large number of "Open" Issues - this should be seen as positive - some issues are ongoing and don't get closed.

+## Open Notebook publication

+We are using the Open Notebook philosophy fo Jean-Claude Bradley and implicitly of Wikimedia content and of many Free/Open Software projects.
+Everything is posted publicly as soon as it is created.
+That means that every iteration is visible and will almost certainly contain bugs/errors.
+Each subsequent commit fixes some of these.
+We know from past experience that this is the quickest way to create high-quality content and also gives a feeling of communal ownership.